cse-sim/cse/doc/src/records/performancemap.md

     endPERFORMANCEMAP

-At DBT=95 and Speed=2, this performance map would yield CapRat=1.00 and COP=5.58.
-At other (DBT,Speed) combinations, suitable 2D interpolation is performed on each lookup variable.
+At OutdoorDBT=95 and Speed=2, this performance map would yield CapRat=1.00 and COP=5.58.
+At other (OutdoorDBT,Speed) combinations, suitable 2D interpolation is performed on each lookup variable.
 Lookup variables are extrapolated outside of PMGRIDAXIS ranges; adequate axis ranges must be provided to avoid unrealistic extrapolation.

 **pmName**